pametnijazgrada/OpenFRM/README.md

 ## - why it is relevant

 Initiating, constructing and operating a multi-apartment building is a daunting task.
 Not only due to the wealth of issues to be taken into account, but equally because envisioning and testing different scenarios is a highly complex endeavour.
-HOwever, **it is exactly with this "design" of parameters that a group of residents gains the power over their future housing reality.** Thus, OpenFRM has come to life to aid this ambition.
+However, **it is exactly with this "design" of parameters that a group of residents gains the power over their future housing reality.** Thus, OpenFRM has come to life to aid this ambition.

-## - how the OpenFRM should be installed (LibreOffice)
+## - how OpenFRM should be installed

+The tool can be downloaded directly from this repository, or as a zip package (including additional documantation) from the MOBA.coop website.
+It comes in the form of an .ods file (OpenDocument Spreadsheet file).

+You can open the .ods file with LibreOffice or any compatible tool.

-- basic info about the sections of the sheet
+## - about the sections of the OpenFRM spreadsheet

+OpenFRM is built around a spreadsheet.
+When you open the file, you arrive at the landing page.
+In the menu bar in the bottom you will apart from the Landing Page find 6 different sections (“tabs”): Inputs / Outputs, Design, Build, Finance, Maintain & Operate and finally the Life Cycle Cost Analysis (LCCA).
+By clicking the different tabs, you can navigate through the document.

 - use of input/output fields
 - warning about links that can be ‘corrupted’ when making changes, instructions how to handle this.
 - how to get help